Research Opportunities

 The Marc Ernstoff Prize in Art History

-The Marc Ernstoff Prize in Art History, a recent gift to the Department, supports undergraduate learning opportunites that foster connections between the visual arts and the sciences.
+Marc ErnstoffThe Marc Ernstoff Prize in Art History supports undergraduate learning opportunities that foster connections between the visual arts and the sciences.
 Students may apply for funds to support such activities as summer work on excavations or in conservation labs; internship support; architectural training; or travel to exhibitions, museums, libraries, and archives to conduct research related to an independent study project or honors thesis.
-The Prize is intended to enhance a liberal arts education through experiences that reveal how studying art and architecture helps one understand the natural world and how science and art impact one another.
+The prize is intended to enhance a liberal arts education through experiences that reveal how studying art and architecture helps one understand the natural world and how science and art impact one another.

-Eligibility: Art History majors and minors, History/Art History majors, and Architectural Studies minors at any stage in their academic careers.
+Eligibility: Art History majors and minors, History/Art History majors, and Architectural Studies minors, at any stage in their academic careers.

 How to Apply